IndieCoderMM/convoz-chat/CONTRIBUTING.md

 We use ESLint to enforce a consistent code style throughout the project.
 Before submitting a pull request, please run `npm run lint` to check for any linting errors.

+## Commit Guidelines

+For all your commits, we recommend using `npm run commit` or `yarn commit` instead of `git commit` directly.

+These commands will help you create well-structured commit messages that make it easy to understand your changes.

 ## Code of Conduct

 We expect all contributors to follow our [Code of Conduct](./CODE_OF_CONDUCT.md).
 Please make sure you are welcoming and friendly in all of our spaces.